nicholas-dougherty/nicholas-dougherty/README.md

 ### Hello there, Git crowd! :feelsgood:

-   Love languages were conceptualized a year before I was born.
-Among those five 'languages,' _acts of service_ has resonated the most.
-__UNTIL__ I started learning Python.
-Python is now my language of love.

    Earlier, in this third year of COVID-19, I began my journey to become a data scientist by moving to San Antonio, Texas, to participate in Codeup's Data Science training program/bootcamp.
 Via the Department of Veterans Affairs excellent Veteran Employment Through Technology Education
 Courses (VET TEC) program, I shall learn Applied Statistics, SQL, Regression, Classification, Time Series Analysis, Anomaly Detection, Natural Language
-Processing, Distributed Machine Learning, Storytelling with Data, and my new love language, Python. 🫀
+Processing, Distributed Machine Learning, Storytelling with Data, and my new love language, Python. 🫀 [^1]

+[^1]: Love languages were conceptualized a year before I was born.
+Among those five 'languages,' _acts of service_ had resonated the most.
+__UNTIL__ I started learning Python.
+Python is now my language of love.

    Prior to this pursuit, I've worn a handful of hats.
 The most memorable were as an Intelligence Specialist and Geopolitical Analyst.
 Outside of this information technology, my passions are nested in literature, music, and nature.